Staerkjaer/Soduko-Solver/README.md

 A Python soduku solver that solves all sudoku puzzles in the Puzzles dir.

 *************************************************************************
-The program takes an .txt file af the input and solves the sudoku using backtracking.
+The program takes an .txt file as the input and solves the sudoku using backtracking.
 The format looks like this.

       8........